codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

-Please make this look as green as
+Please make this look as green as possible

 ## Description